derailed-archive/legapi/README.md

 ## Benchmarks

-We have yet to perform benchmarks on Derailed, but in the future we may to see any bottlenecks and other such.
+We have yet to perform benchmarks on Derailed.
+Although in the future we may to try and itch out any bottlenecks, and other possible failures.

 First off though a good starting point may just be writing tests.